pwr-Solaar/Solaar/docs/features.md

 `EQUALIZER`                            | `0x8310` | :x:                |
 `HEADSET_OUT`                          | `0x8320` | :x:                |

-"read only" in the notes column means that the feature is a read-only feature and cannot be changed.
+A “read only” note means the feature is a read-only feature and cannot be changed.

-# Implementing a feature
+## Implementing a feature

 Features are implemented as settable features in lib/logitech_receiver/settings_templates.py